uhcakip/JPApexPredators/README.md

     └── dinosaurs.json
 ```

-## Enhancements and Refactoring
+## Packages
-- Implemented MVVM architecture for improved separation of concerns
-- Created reusable UI components for better maintainability
-- Utilized SwiftUI's latest features like `@StateObject` and `@ObservedObject`
+This project uses Swift Package Manager (SPM) for dependency management.
+The following packages are included:

+- [Inject](https://github.com/krzysztofzablocki/Inject) - Used for hot reloading during development
+- [SwiftLint](https://github.com/realm/SwiftLint) - Used for code linting
+- [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) - Used for code formatting